zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/batchsize-recommanded.md

 - And more...

 ### How can I find the optimal value
 It doesn't worth it.
 SqlBulkCopy is already VERY fast and losing time to trying to improve will only get you a small gain of 10%?
-Which you may loose in some other case when some case will have less or more row to insert.
+Which you may loose in some other case when some case has less or more row to insert.

-The best recommendation you can get is choose a value within your company and stick with it.
+The best recommendation you can get is to choose a value within your company and stick with it.
 Your time will be better invested elsewhere.

 ### But I have read in another article that XYZ is the recommended value
-In this article, the XYZ recommended value without a doubt followed the "NOT to high, NOT to low" rule.
+In this article, the XYZ recommended value without a doubt followed the "NOT too high, NOT too low" rule.

-So yes, this is also a very good recommended value!
+So yes, this is also an excellent recommended value!